TABLE OF CONTENTS

 Historical 110 Squadron Pennant

 110 Squadron was the first RCAF squadron to deploy to war, but first went to Ottawa to convert to the Lysander in late 1939.
 When they departed from Ottawa in February 1940 it was a significant event and the Prime Minister and Min. of Nat.
 Def. presented the CO with a pennant.
 Through some clever sleuthing Carl discovered and eventually located the original pennant in Albany, New York.
 Carl drove to Albany, had a meeting with the Van Vliet family (CO in 1940) and returned to Toronto with the pennant - all in one day.
-See the story on the web site.
+See the story on here.

 This 71 year old Pennant will be turned over to the Directorate History and Heritage at the Canadian Air Division at CFB Winnipeg and will be available to Air Force Museums for short term loan.
-Full-sized replica pennants for the Van Vliet family and the Squadron Heritage Museum in the Squadron Hangar will cost an estimated $600.(see below)
+Full-sized replica pennants for the Van Vliet family and the Squadron Heritage Museum in the Squadron Hangar will cost an estimated $600.00

 Squadron Heritage Museum

 The past CO Dennis Levesque, created a heritage museum, in the Squadron Hangar to display existing squadron memorabilia.
 This is an excellent opportunity to show our past achievements to serving members, visitors and to ex-members when we happen to visit.
 We hope to have photos of the museum on line soon and more information about how we can participate.
 418 Squadron (Edmonton) has a similar museum with the goal of “to Preserve, Protect and Display memorabilia” which seems to fit Dennis’ intention.

 The Squadron Commander has indicated to Carl that he would like the ex-members to contribute artifacts and ideas to this project.
 Soon, he will be assigning a Curator.